darkdiesel/wordpress-study/wp-content/plugins/wp-chatbot/readme.txt

 == Installation ==

 = From Dashboard ( WordPress admin ) =
-* plugins -> Add New
+* Plugins > Add New
-* search for 'wp chatbot'
+* Search for `wp chatbot`
-* click on Install Now  and then Active.
+* Click on **Install Now** and then **Activate**.

 = using FTP or similar =
-* unzip "WP-Chatbot" file and
+* Unzip downloaded "wp-chatbot" file and
-* Upload "WP-Chabot" folder to the "/wp-content/plugins/" directory.
+* Upload `wp-chatbot` folder to the `/wp-content/plugins/` directory.
-* Activate the plugin through the "Plugins" menu in WordPress.
+* Activate the plugin via the "Plugins" menu in WordPress Admin.

 == Upgrade Notice ==

-= From Dashboard ( WordPress admin ) =
+= From Dashboard ( WordPress Admin ) =
-* If plugin new version released - you can see 'update now' link at wp-admin -> plugins
+* If a plugin new version is released - you will see an 'update now' link at wp-admin -> plugins
-* click on 'update now'
+* Click on 'Update Now'

-= using FTP or similar =
+= Using FTP or similar =
-* Delete wp-chatbot folder - your setting will not lost.
+* Delete the existing wp-chatbot folder - your settings will not be lost.
-* unzip wp-chatbot file and
+* Unzip downloaded "wp-chatbot" file and
-* Upload "wp-chatbot" folder to the "/wp-content/plugins/" directory.
+* Upload `wp-chatbot` folder to the `/wp-content/plugins/` directory.
-* Activate the plugin through the "Plugins" menu in WordPress.
+* Activate the plugin via the "Plugins" menu in WordPress Admin.

 == Changelog ==

+= 4.6.3 =
+Compatibility with latest version of WordPress

+= 4.6.2 =
+Usability improvements & updated links
+Bug fixes and stability

+= 4.6.1 =
+Updated experience for existing MobileMonkey users
+Bug fixes and stability

+= 4.6 =
+Introduced Chatbot Settings feature
+Bug fixes and stability

+= 4.5 =
+Bug fixes and stability

+= 4.4 =
+Bug fixes and stability

+= 4.3 =
+Enhance usability on notifications

 = 4.2 =
 Introduce new Q&A feature